w3f/General-Grants-Program/grants/grants.md

 As part of our commitment to promoting the Web3 ecosystem, we are providing a comprehensive grants initiative.
 This means that successful applicants will be able to receive funding for their efforts to improve the Web3 ecosystem.

-For technical development grants [Apply Here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform) - Follow and complete the [5 step process](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#process)
+For technical development grants [Apply Here](https://docs.google.com/forms/d/e/1FAIpQLSfMfjiRmDQDRk-4OhNASM6BAKii7rz_B1jWtbCPkUh6N7M2ww/viewform).
+To help with your application, follow and complete the [5 step process](https://github.com/w3f/Web3-collaboration/blob/master/grants/grants.md#process)

-For community related grants: [Apply Here](https://docs.google.com/forms/d/e/1FAIpQLSetcOWe18KQ2E2CkrlEclZ0jkUypw5N5iX1erVcF8TJJxizmQ/viewform)
+For community related grants: [Apply Here](https://docs.google.com/forms/d/e/1FAIpQLSetcOWe18KQ2E2CkrlEclZ0jkUypw5N5iX1erVcF8TJJxizmQ/viewform).
+Community grants are intended for community members with long-term (1+ year) commitment to hosting meetups or workshops.
+To host a single event, visit [the Collab Repo](https://github.com/w3f/Web3-collaboration/labels/Meetup) to find collaborators in your city.
+For blog posts and videos please view the [open bounties](https://github.com/w3f/Web3-collaboration/labels/Bounty).

 Primarily, we are interested in projects that can ideally be completed in 3 months or less.
 It is possible that further funding can occur, but we prefer projects to be smaller in nature and hence a more manageable risk.
 With Polkadot genesis approaching, we would like to have many projects funded and delivered in advance.